Looking for a safe, effective scar massage?

 It is important that if you are experiencing any pain or restriction post surgery to first discuss this with your Doctor, or Surgeon before booking your appointment.

-Once you have obtained permission from your Doctor, your Senior Level / Principal Therapist will be happy to carry out this work gently and sensitively.
+Once you have obtained permission from your Doctor, your therapist will be happy to carry out this work gently and sensitively.

 In terms of visible scars (as opposed to adhesions) visible scars benefit most from simple regular, daily, short periods of self massage, especially in the first 18-24 months post surgery.
-Once you have obtained permission from your Doctor, your Senior Level / Principal Therapist can either show you techniques on a different area of skin, or gently and sensitively carry out the work directly on the scar itself - it's up to you.
+Once you have obtained permission from your Doctor, your therapist can either show you techniques on a different area of skin, or gently and sensitively carry out the work directly on the scar itself - it's up to you.

 What other benefits of scar massage are there?